rzadevv/Palintrace/docs/semantics.md

 of text as an assessability condition.

 The resolver does not decide which transcript roles are semantically authoritative.
 It preserves each turn's exact role, text, and coordinates.
+The separate composition policy retains every role;
-A future semantic checker or composition policy will decide how those segments are used.
-The resolver returns individual segments and does not concatenate them into a premise.
+a future semantic checker will decide how composed evidence is used.
+The resolver itself still returns individual segments and does not concatenate them into a premise.

 Structural issues use the same `missing_transcript`, `missing_turn`, and `invalid_span` distinctions as the orphaned-provenance checker.
 A broken reference is therefore not converted into a semantic